Let’s have some real creative career talk.

 When you create art as a profession, you have to put WAY more energy into the process.
 You still get positive energy back, but it’s going to feel like work at times.
 You may even feel completely drained on bad days.

 When I was using art as therapy and tried to shift to starting a business, I didn’t have the energy to keep up with professional demands.
 The energy I was getting out of my art was used to heal me.
-When I diverted that energy to spreadsheets, taxes, customer interactions, and marketing, I had created an internal imbalance.
+When I diverted that energy to spreadsheets, taxes, customer interactions, marketing, and the goal of making money, I created an internal imbalance.
 I did this over and over again, creating constant frustration.

-When I was at my worst in the darkness, I was empty.
+When I was at my darkest points, I was empty and couldn’t create anything.
 It’s when I find the light that I feel most creative.
 More importantly, when I found my light, I was able to sustain productivity and maintain the energy needed to consistently put energy into my business.
 This is why I say you need to figure your sh*t out.
 Be a healthy artist.

 But, if you want to be a tortured artist, go for it.
-It you want to find internal piece and contentment–embrace art as therapy.
+If you want to find internal peace and contentment–embrace art as therapy.
 Get lost in the process.
 Find yourself and put your pieces together.
-Put your money making goals aside for a little while.
+Put your money-making goals aside for a little while.
 Art doesn’t have to make you money to make you whole.

 Perfect your Craft